x-ploration-of-mars/x-stack/README.md

 <br>
 <br>

-# Introducing the 𝕏 stack
+## Core design

+**Empowering**

-✅ An all-in-one toolbox for you to stop worrying about DX, scalability, performance, security, compatibility, customizability, maintainability, data modeling, data quality, and costs.
-Start with a robust and empowering stack that is not going to fail you along the way.
+An all-in-one toolbox for you to stop worrying about DX, scalability, performance, security, compatibility, customizability, maintainability, data modeling, data quality, and costs.

+**Intelligible**

-✅ A place for you to easily weigh the pros and cons of each fullstack framework, components library/collection, API architecture, Database, ORM, analytics service, Auth toolkit, deployment strategy, and development tool.
+A place for you to easily weigh the pros and cons of each fullstack framework, components library/collection, API architecture, Database, ORM, analytics service, Auth toolkit, deployment strategy, and development tool.

+**Flexible**

-✅ A cli to let you choose great alternatives that better match your project requirements _(tbd)_.
+A cli to let you choose great alternatives that better match your project requirements _(tbd)_.

+## Building blocks - bleeding edge, but production-ready.

 - ⚡️ **Fullstack framework: [Qwik](https://qwik.builder.io/)**
-  - Enjoy the best DX imaginable with server actions/loaders, typescript server/client RPC calls, Valibot validation, Middlewares, Image optimization, etc.
-  - Make your app performant right from the start thanks to built-in Resumability, Lazy-loading ($), Signals-based Reactivity, and Edge Deployment
+  - Make your app performant right from the start thanks to built-in resumability, automatic lazy-loading ($), signals-based reactivity, edge deployment, and server actions/loaders
+  - Enjoy the best DX imaginable with code colocation, server/client RPC calls, app-wide middlewares, and automatic image optimization
   - Use any library from other frameworks (React & Angular ✅; Svelte, Solid & Vue incoming)
 - ✨ **Components ~~library~~ collection: [Qwikcn](https://github.com/x-ploration-of-mars/qwikcn) (Shadcn "port" with Tailwind & headless components)**